 How are Best Buddies trained?

 Best Buddy volunteers comply with all Duke Hospital policies including passing a health screening and background check to ensure that they are approved to work with a pediatric population.
 In addition, volunteers are required to get an annual flu shot and any other vaccinations required for our immunosuppressed patient population.
-Best Buddy volunteers participate in onsite training through volunteer services and the Family Support program.
-Once trained, PBMT Family Support staff continue to offer support and counsel to Best Buddy volunteers throughout their participation in the program.
+Volunteers participate in onsite training through volunteer services and the Family Support program.
+Once trained, PTCT Family Support staff will assigned these volunteers to work with a specific family during their in-hospital stay.
 This is not a clinical volunteer experience and volunteers do not have access to any medical information.
 There is no shadowing component to the Best Buddy program.

 Where do Best Buddies serve?

-For more information about the Duke PBMT Best Buddy Volunteer Program, contact Julie Berry.
+For more information about the Duke PTCT Best Buddy Volunteer Program, contact Julie Watson.